FAQ: Frequently-asked questions

 Q. Can I use a GPS track for my distance record?

-If you take your starting odo and finishing odo photo then you can also submit a GPS distance (with a gpx track to back it) and this distance will be used.
+If you take your starting odo and finishing odo photo then you can also submit a GPS distance (with a GPX track to back it) and this distance will be used.
 If you don’t provide a track you will be ineligible for the Twisting Throttle Award.

 Q. What if I am riding in a group, what distance do we use?